bhnascar/A-Walk-On-Mars/README.md

 A Walk on Mars
 ==================

-Oculus Rift demo for JPL.
+Oculus Rift demo for the NASA Jet Propulsion Laboratory.
 Built with Developer Kit 1 and a custom OpenGL graphics engine originally written for CS248 at Stanford.